amrmhassan/smart-wallet/time line.md

 DONE --- i will use this methods to save the model to the database or fetch it from the data base DONE - start implementing the welcoming screens for the normal users to use the app and show them how to use the app DONE - start implemeting the transaction details screen , it might be a modal that show some info about the transaction, and the user can edit the data of the transaction from that modal
+DONE - skip checking that the transaction will make the savings with minus DONE - implement app auto update using fire base storage

 [Pending]
 add a lastActivatedDate to each profile
 --then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top)

-# skip checking that the transaction will make the savings with minus
 # and for the debts if the profile is minus then this is the debt

 # user the syncfusion date time picker to edit, pick date

-# implement app auto update using fire base storage

 # there is an error with syncing

 # edit the doShowChart in the profile details screen to handle if the age is greater than one but there is no transactions

 [Soon]
 when editing a profile the new profile is pushed to the start of the profiles